LearnersGuild/curriculum-app/modules/Command-Line-Todo-List-with-SQL/README.md

 # Command Line Todo List with SQL

-This benchmark modules is the 3rd of a series of modules designed to take the same problem and make it increasingly more complex as you learn new skills.
+This benchmark module is the 3rd of a series of modules designed to take the same problem and make it increasingly more complex as you learn new skills.

 This module assumes you've already completed the